geroldmeisinger/opencv-comfyui/README.md

 # OpenCV-ComfyUI

-Custom nodes for ComfyUI that implement all top-level standalone functions of OpenCV Python, auto-generated from their type definitions.
+Custom nodes for ComfyUI that implement all top-level standalone functions of OpenCV Python cv2, auto-generated from their type definitions.

 ## Quickstart